rberenguel/la-paradeta/projects.md

 Explosions on marking as read / archiving in GMail.

 Distraction-free blocking of pages, with score.
 Triple click on the distraction free overlay to remove it.

+Tracks your activity across tabs to present you with a full-day view.

 ![](media/suc.png)